unknwon/go-import-server/README.md

 # go-import-server

 HTTP server for canonical "go get" import path.
+It supports all versions of `go get` regardless of if it's Go Modules aware.

 ## Installation